Fire & Travel Restrictions

 Travel Restrictions

-Backcountry travel restrictions are in place in the following provincial parks:
+Backcountry travel is prohibited in the following provincial parks:

-- Motorized backcountry overland travel prohibited between the hours of 8 a.m. - 8 p.m. without a valid travel permit.
+• Motorized backcountry travel prohibited without a valid travel permit.

-- Non-motorized backcountry overland travel remains permitted at any time.
+• Non-motorized backcountry travel remains permitted at any time.
+Hiking trails are open.

 All other provincial parks: Backcountry travel permitted anytime.